0xAX/linux-insides/Booting/linux-bootstrap-2.md

 Keyboard initialization
 --------------------------------------------------------------------------------

-The next step is initialization of the keyboard  with the call of `keyboard_init` function.
-At first `keyboard_init` initializes registers with `initregs` function and call the [0x16](http://www.ctyme.com/intr/rb-1756.htm) interruption for getting keyboard status.
-After this it calls the [0x16](http://www.ctyme.com/intr/rb-1757.htm) again for setting repeat rate and delay.
+The next step is the initialization of the keyboard with the call of the `keyboard_init` function.
+At first `keyboard_init` initializes registers using the `initregs` function and calling the [0x16](http://www.ctyme.com/intr/rb-1756.htm) interrupt for getting the keyboard status.
+After this it calls [0x16](http://www.ctyme.com/intr/rb-1757.htm) again to set repeat rate and delay.

 Querying
 --------------------------------------------------------------------------------

-The next couple of steps are queries of different parameters.
-We will not dive into details about these queries, but will back to the all of it in the next parts.
+The next couple of steps are queries for different parameters.
+We will not dive into details about these queries, but will be back to the all of it in the next parts.
 Let's make a short look on this functions:

-The [query_mca](https://github.com/torvalds/linux/blob/master/arch/x86/boot/mca.c#L18) routine calls [0x15](http://www.ctyme.com/intr/rb-1594.htm) BIOS interruption for getting machine model number, sub-model number, BIOS revision level, and other hardware-specific attributes:
+The [query_mca](https://github.com/torvalds/linux/blob/master/arch/x86/boot/mca.c#L18) routine calls the [0x15](http://www.ctyme.com/intr/rb-1594.htm) BIOS interrupt to get the machine model number, sub-model number, BIOS revision level, and other hardware-specific attributes:

 ```C
 int query_mca(void)